EmergeTools/ETSymbolication/Readme.md

+> [!WARNING]
+> This is a proof of concept for how to create a database of symbols for Apple frameworks that don’t include debug symbols but are symbolicated in test flight crash reports.
+Since creating this tool, Apple has started including debug symbols in their frameworks so this is not necessary for the latest OS versions.
+The code is maintained for reference but not actively updated.

 # ETSymbolication

-ETSymbolication from [Emerge Tools](https://www.emergetools.com/) enables symbolicating iOS crash reports with symbols from Apple's private frameworks like SwiftUI.
+ETSymbolication from [Emerge Tools](https://www.emergetools.com/) enables symbolicating iOS crash reports with symbols from Apple's frameworks that strip symbols like SwiftUI.

 ⭐️ You can use the [free symbolicator](https://www.emergetools.com/symbolicate) to symbolicate crash reports with symbols in this repo